jzh11111110111/chiron.github.io/content/blog/data-visualization/index.md

 ---

 Dynamic Neuro-Symbolic Artificial Intelligence (DyNeSy AI) aims to fulfill three core objectives:
-- non-probabilistic reasoning
+- Non-Probabilistic Reasoning
-- logical language learnability
+- Logical Language Learnability
-- direct integration of symbolic systems and machine learning
+- Direct Integration of Symbolic Systems and Machine Learning

 We are looking for 1 Scientist, 3 Engineers, and 1 Domain-Specific Expert to join the team.